Steven Patrick Garvey

 - Born December 22, 1948 in Tampa, FL USA

-Arguably the best player of the Los Angeles Dodgers of the 1970s, Steve Garvey won the 1974 All-Star Game Most Valuable Player Award and capped off his Dodger career with a World Series championship in 1981.
+Arguably the best player of the Los Angeles Dodgers of the 1970s, Steve Garvey won the 1974 All-Star Game Most Valuable Player Award as well as the National League MVP Award and capped off his Dodger career with a World Series championship in 1981.
 He was signed by the San Diego Padres as a free agent after the 1982 season.
 From 1975 to 1983, he played in a National League record 1,207 consecutive games.
 Garvey was often mentioned as a potential candidate for elected office after he retired, but the revelation that he had several illegitimate children dashed any political ambitions.

 Garvey had been a sports star at Michigan State University in the late 1960s, and came up with the Dodgers for the first time at age 20 in 1969.
 He was tried for parts of three years at third base and then moved to first base when Ron Cey came up.
-He, Cey, Davey Lopes and Bill Russell formed the strong infield for the Dodgers that was together for a longer period than any other major league infield (approximately ten years).
-In his first season as a full-time first baseman, in 1974, he was voted a starter in the All-Star Game as a write-in candidate.
+He, Cey, Davey Lopes and Bill Russell formed the strong infield nucleus for the Dodgers that was together for a longer period than any other major league infield (approximately ten years).
+In his first season as a full-time first baseman, in 1974, he was voted a starter in the All-Star Game as a write-in candidate, then won the MVP Award after the Dodgers captured the NL pennant.

 Garvey was a huge star in the 1970s, even having a junior high school named after him in 1977.
 He, Pete Rose, and Reggie Jackson were probably the best-known names in baseball at the time.
-Although Garvey's home runs and high batting averages were well-known, sports fans of the time generally didn't realize that his slugging percentages and on-base percentages often left something to be desired (he referred to himself as a "contact hitter").
+Although Garvey's home runs and high batting averages were well-known, sports fans of the time generally didn't realize that his slugging percentage and on-base percentage often left something to be desired (he referred to himself as a "contact hitter").
 He won four Gold Gloves, because he was a mobile and consistent first baseman, although his arm was sometimes criticized.
 In addition to his MVP award in 1974, he was second in the MVP voting in 1978.
 As Bill James, mentioned, he had basically the same season each year from 1974 to 1980, hitting .300 with 200 hits and 100 RBI every year, but his MVP support fell down significantly after his initial win.
 He placed a lot of importance on collecting 200 hits and would consciously amass a large number of bunt hits every year even though he was not a particularly fast baserunner.
-He played on Dodger championship teams in 1974, 1977, 1978, and 1981, and although past his prime in 1984, was a regular on the San Diego Padres team that went to the World Series.
-His National League teams never lost a division or league championship series and advanced to the World Series in each of his five years playing in the post-season.
+He played on Dodger championship teams in 1974, 1977, 1978, and 1981, and although past his prime in 1984, was a regular on the San Diego Padres team that went to the World Series, when he was the MVP of the League Championship Series.
+In particular, his 9th-inning run off Lee Smith that ended Game 4 of that series is considered the greatest moment in San Diego's sports history.
+His number 6 was the first one to be retired by the Padres, in April of 1988, less than a year after he played his last game.
+His National League teams never lost a division or league championship series and advanced to the World Series in each of his five years playing in the postseason.

-From 1983-1985, Garvey had a 193 game errorless streak - a record for first basemen.
+Garvey appeared in ten All-Star Games, winning all of them: this is the record for the most wins by a player who never lost an All-Star Game (Joe Morgan was 9-0, and Tom Seaver 8-0).
+From 1983-1985, Garvey had a 193-game errorless streak - a record for first basemen.
 The previous record was held by Mike Hegan, who had 178 straight errorless games.
 Kevin Youkilis broke his record in 2006-2008.

 As of 2004, he was serving as a vice president of the Baseball Assistance Team.
 An article in the Los Angeles Times in April, 2006 indicated that Garvey has had substantial problems paying off debts from his high-level lifestyle, including the large amount of money he had to pay for child support from his numerous extra-marital affairs.
 He had been employed by the Dodgers since his retirement as a special ambassador and working in community relations, but in 2011 he was fired for putting out feelers about constituting an ownership group to buy the team from the troubled Frank McCourt ownership.
 With McCourt waging a desperate battle not to lose the team because of financial pressures closing around him, he did not appreciate that a team employee was circling around the corpse.
 Garvey had apparently recruited former Dodgers pitcher Orel Hershiser and some serious financial backers in putting together his bid.